ekatwood/token_mint/README.md

 Mint customizable Solana tokens for just the transaction fees.

-99.9% of tokens are sent to your Phantom Wallet public Solana wallet address.
+3% of tokens are sent to the token-mint treasury vault and staked for 6 months.

-0.1% of tokens are sent to the token-mint treasury vault, and automatically staked.
+97% of tokens are sent to your Phantom Wallet public Solana wallet address.

 Other features: